Kosta Khetagurov: Career

-Marriage

-It is not known if Kosta married at this time or not.
-There are some who say yes, others who say no. In fact, there is a great dearth of common information about many details of Kosta's personal life.

 The National Poet Emerges

 The early rate of painting was vast—some mourn that this rate did not maintain itself.
 However, it is said that when Kosta returned to the house of Nar it was as if a great stone had been placed on his paint brush.
 The interests of Kosta migrated away from the paint.
 At first, despite the "dreary situation" that alarmed Kosta, painting was still attempted, but with a subplot of unhappiness.
 Other attempts of the pen began to supplant the painting.
 Many say this was "the birth of a great poet."
 Kosta is also unlike others in that he wrote in both Ossetian and Russian.
 The first book of Kosta, the collection of the early poems, was a Russian effort.
 The main influence on Kosta is identified to be the current that permeated Russia, the revolutionary and democratic spirit now sleeping but soon to rise like a burning sun.
 Kosta's work was unerringly popular, seeking to point to the suffering of the ordinary at every turn.

-The patriotism which the Kosta father tried so hard to drill into the young Kosta is also apparent.
+The patriotism which the Kosta father tried to drill into the young Kosta is also apparent.
 Patriotism is scattered left and right in the early works.
 The degree of patriotism culminates in "The Ossetian Lyre."
 This book was published in 1899 for the first time.
-Ever since this date the Ossetian Lyre has been among the most cherished of Ossetian books.
-The amount of cherishing exhibited by the people is seemingly greater all the time, this is remarkable.
+Ever since this date the Ossetian Lyre has been cherished among the other Ossetian books.
 There are Kosta songs, Kosta sayings and wisdom, Kosta slogans and more in Ossetia.

 One popular poem that has been translated to English is called "Mother of Orphans".
 An excerpt is included as an example of the Kosta subject matter, but the translation does not convey the skill of the verse.